networknext/next/docs/source/getting_started.rst

 	IMPORTANT: Save your private key in a secure place and don't share it with anybody, not even us!

-3. Enter your public key in the portal
+4. Enter your public key in the portal
 --------------------------------------

 Go back to the portal and copy your public key into the game settings page to associate the keypair with your account:

 .. image:: images/game_settings_public_key.png

+Store your private key somewhere safe and do not share it with anyone outside your company.

-4. Set the public key in your client
+5. Set your public key on the client
 ------------------------------------

-For example, in *upgraded_client.cpp* example, replace the test customer public key with your own:
+In *upgraded_client.cpp* example, replace the test customer public key with your own:

 .. code-block:: c++

 	const char * customer_public_key = "leN7D7+9vr24uT4f1Ba8PEEvIQA/UkGZLlT+sdeLRHKsVqaZq723Zw==";

+The client needs only your public key to associate with your account.
+It is safe to share your public key outside your company.

-5. Set the private key in your server
+5. Set your private key on the server
 -------------------------------------

-For example, you can change the code in the *upgraded_server.cpp* example:
+Can change the code in the *upgraded_server.cpp* example:

 .. code-block:: c++